mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-adobe-analytics.md

 - Use the [Mixpanel Marketing KPI Template](https://mixpanel.com/project?show-template-selector=true) to build your initial board

 This will allow you to explore Mixpanel’s capabilities with the lowest amount of lift to see value.
-The reporting around marketing analytics will also showcase reporting end users are used to coming over from Adobe Analytics.
+The reporting around marketing analytics will also showcase reporting that end users are used to coming over from Adobe Analytics.

 ### Customer Data Platforms (CDPs)